AlfredBr/Bloomberg-Server-API-Demo/README.md

 ## Requirements

-To compile this, you'll need:
+To compile and run this, you'll need:

 - [ ] A Windows PC with Microsoft net6.0 (or greater) installed.
 - [ ] The Bloomberg API libraries (Bloomberg.Blpapi) from the Bloomberg website. [^1]